The Museum

 IDEA

-The National Museum of Polo and Hall of Fame commits to greater inclusion, diversity, equity, and access (IDEA) in every facet of our mission and internal culture.
+The Museum of Polo and Hall of Fame commits to greater inclusion, diversity, equity, and access (IDEA) in every facet of our mission and internal culture.
 We embrace the multiplicities of our communities regardless of race, gender, sexual orientation, age, family structure, creed, abilities, or socioeconomic status.
 To mirror and serve our communities better, we looked inwardly and recognized an urgent need to improve, especially in the Museum’s approach to issues of race.
 The Polo Museum pledges to continue to diversify our collection, exhibitions, programs, and outreach and to foster efforts that advance equity through access and inclusion, so all visitors, staff, and community members feel welcome and empowered.

 HISTORY